DanielAmes/DanielAmes.github.io/_posts/2024-12-30-monte-carlo.md

 ## Monte Carlo Simulation and Estimation

-In probability and statistics, problems often arise that can be easily stated in terms of the outcomes of well-defined random processes but for which an analytic solution is hard to come by.
+In probability and statistics, problems often arise that can be easily stated in terms of the outcomes of well-defined data-generating mechanisms but for which a closed-form solution is hard to come by.
 To take an arbitrary example, we might like to know what the distribution of the ratio of the maximum and minimum of a sample of size $n$ from a standard normal distribution would look like, that is,

 $$
 \text{If  } \boldsymbol{X}_{n} \sim N(\boldsymbol{0}_{n},\boldsymbol{I}_{n\times n})
 $$

 $$
 \text{Then   } | max(\boldsymbol{X}_{n})/min(\boldsymbol{X}_{n}) |  \sim \text{  ?}
 $$

-Though to my knowledge no closed form solution to this problem exists, if we simulate samples from a standard normal and then look at the distribution of the desired ratio, then we have solved the problem for most intents and purposes.
+Though to my knowledge no closed form solution to this problem exists, if we simulate samples from a standard normal and then look at the distribution of the desired ratio, we will have solved the problem for most intents and purposes.

 [^1]: This is the content of the footnote.